Shubsdev/LAMP/Doc.md

 <img width="461" alt="image" src="https://user-images.githubusercontent.com/102925329/200561441-36f28143-1f69-49e1-aed3-a77a32d07102.png">

-Then we run : 'sudo apt install apache2' to install the apache package
+Then we run :

+    sudo apt install apache2 --to install the apache package

-To verify that apache2 is running as a Service in our OS, use following command : sudo systemctl status apache2
+To verify that apache2 is running as a Service in our OS, use following command :

+    sudo systemctl status apache2

 <img width="433" alt="image" src="https://user-images.githubusercontent.com/102925329/200562559-ef327240-8381-46b7-8a27-5dcaade09cff.png">